b3rt1ng/NOVA/README.md

 ### 💫 troubleshooting 💫

-> *Q: The scrit doesn't resolve any mac adress, what do I do ?*
+> *Q: The scrit is not resolving any mac adress, what do I do ?*
 > R: This is most likely because you didn't ran the script as a superuser so the script cannot execute the ARP command and get the current ARP table.

 > *Q: I can't install the manuf file using the instalation script.*